AdobeDocs/experience-platform.en/help/data-science-workspace/models-recipes/create-publish-model.md

 ![](../images/models-recipes/model-walkthrough/dataset-browse.png)

-The dataset activity page opens, this page lists information relating to your dataset.
+The dataset activity page opens, listing information relating to your dataset.
 You can select **[!UICONTROL Preview Dataset]** near the top-right to examine sample records.
 You can also view the schema for the selected dataset.
 Select the schema link in the right-rail.
 A popover appears, selecting the link under **[!UICONTROL schema name]** opens the schema in a new tab.

 ![](../images/models-recipes/model-walkthrough/dataset-activity.png)